 Binges almost always occur in secret and an appearance of 'normal' eating is often maintained in front of others.
 The food that is eaten is usually filling and high in calories.
 It tends to be food that people regard as fattening and which they are attempting to exclude from their diet.
 Often, the food is consumed very quickly.
 It is seldom tasted or enjoyed and the person is constantly thinking about what to eat next.
-While in Binge Eating Disorder there is no purging, namely getting rid of the food to prevent weight gain, or to attempt to reverse feelings such as a lack of control, guilt and shame, there may be sporadic fasts or repetitive diets and often feelings of shame or self-hatred surface after a binge.
-Body weight may vary from normal to mild, moderate, or severe obesity.
+While in binge eating there is no purging, namely getting rid of the food to prevent weight gain, or to attempt to reverse feelings such as a lack of control, guilt and shame, there may be sporadic fasts or repetitive diets and often feelings of shame or self-hatred surface after a binge.

-A person affected by Binge Eating Disorder may find themselves trapped in a cycle of dieting, binging, self-recrimination and self-loathing.
+A person affected by BED may find themselves trapped in a cycle of dieting, binging, self-recrimination and self-loathing.
 They can feel particularly isolated which can contribute to the prolonging of their experience.
 It is also important to recognise that a 'binge' can have a subjective meaning.
 A person may feel like they binge when they eat something they hadn't planned, when they eat more than they had intended, or when they feel out of control when eating.
 It is important to understand that when a person says they 'binge' this may not necessarily mean they have eaten a large amount of food, but something about the way, or what they have eaten, feels out of control.
 The eating disorder thoughts may leave a person feeling overwhelmed and they may feel unable to cope without bingeing.